 - Residents train with F. Nicholas Shamma, MD, in Reproductive Endocrinology Infertility.

-- Robotic surgery center, equipped with the new SI DaVinci® robot – Dr. Andrew Croak, Director.
+- Robotic surgery center, equipped with the new XI DaVinci® robot – Dr. Andrew Croak, Director.

 - Laparoscopic Simulation and Robotics lab – fundamental laparoscopic curriculum taught by Saleem Zafar, MD, urological surgeon.